Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 The EngagementManager API for wxWidgets consists of 2 simple constructs:
 1. A (user) <b>EngagementManager</b> class that subclasses wxWidgets' wxWindow class
 to interface with the native windowing system
+and manage the user's engagement with the app.
+The EngagementManager tracks the state of the user
+in terms of whether they are a first time user
+what aspects of the app they have already explored and what they have not etc.
-and manages a set of (user) "activity-handlers" that handle the user's current activity.
+On the app side, the EngagementManaer manages a set of (user) "activity-handlers" that handle the user's current activity.
+These are defined by the app designer.
+In effect, the EngagementManager acts as an interface between
+the app's designer and the app's user.
 2. <b>SActivityHandler</b>, an "abstract" struct for handling a particular user activity.
 An activity-handler handles (keyboard and mouse) user-input and draws to the screen.
-An app populates and extends SActivityHandler to create activity-handlers
+An app designer populates and extends SActivityHandler to create activity-handlers
 for app-specific user activities.
-A handful of concrete activity-handlers are also provided for user activities
+A handful of concrete activity-handlers are also provided by the SDK
-that are common across apps such as selecting a file from the native file system
+for user activities that are common across apps
+such as selecting a file from the native file system
 and implementing an app's high-level dashboard.
+These serve as a design palette for the app designer
+that users (over time) become familiar with.

 ### App design is a simple process
 An EngagementManager app is designed at 2 temporal levels of user-engagement: